 - Alvin (Woody) Moss, MD, West Virginia University (West Virginia)

 - James (Jim) Shaw, MD, Providence Health (Washington)

 - Susan Tolle, MD, Oregon Health & Science University (Oregon)

 - Susan Hickman, PhD (Research)

 - Terri Schmidt, MD (EMS and Emergency Medicine)

 The National POLST Paradigm Task Force was replaced with a new governance structure in 2018.
 We appreciate and thank all the individuals who served on the Task Force.
-The national organization is called the National POLST Paradigm and POLST is defined as a “portable medical order” (we no longer use the acronym).
+The national organization is called National POLST and POLST is defined as a “portable medical order” (we no longer use POLST as an acronym).

-The National POLST Paradigm Office supports the activities of the National POLST Paradigm and serves as a resource to all POLST programs.
+The National POLST Office supports the activities of National POLST and serves as a resource to all POLST programs.
 Originally housed at the Oregon Health & Science University (OHSU) Center for Ethics in Health Care, the National Office left OHSU in January 2017.
-The National POLST Paradigm is a project of Tides and based in Washington DC.
+National POLST is a project of Tides and is based in Washington DC.